mantidproject/mantid/docs/source/algorithms/SumOverlappingTubes-v1.rst

 1D Option
 +++++++++

-This is effectively the 2DStraight option, with a single bin in the y-axis.
-For this case only the HeightAxis option can be given as a minimum and maximum.
+This is the same as the 2D option, with a single bin in the y-axis.

 Instrument Parameters
 +++++++++++++++++++++